openplans/shareabouts-api/doc/GETTING_YOUR_DATA.md

 * reload it with `.csv` on the end, `https://data.shareabouts.org/api/v2/openplans/datasets/test-data/places/snapshots/dac284a6-734a-0b31314e3505.csv`
 * save the file (copying it out to a file will give you something with weird line breaks)

 ## Getting data via the Shareabouts CLI tools

 You can use the separate [Shareabouts command line tools](https://github.com/openplans/shareabouts-cli-tools) to import and export data from a Shareabouts dataset.
 These python scripts make it easy to generate nightly reports, upload polygons, get custom CSV exports, and more.

+## Transferring data from one API to another

+1. **Create a new dataset with keys/origins the same as the old dataset.**

+   This can either be done through the API at */api/v2/<owner>/datasets*, or through the Django admin interface at */admin/sa_api_v2/dataset/add/*.
+You will have to set the keys and origins through the Django admin interface.

+2. **Switch the dataset root URL to the new dataset.**

+   You can do this through with the Heroku command line client:

+    heroku config:set DATASET_ROOT=<path-to-new-dataset>

+   You can also now do this through Heroku's web dashboard interface.
+Navigate to the **Settings** tab for your app, and find the **Reveal Config Vars** button.
+Click **Edit** to change a value.

+3. **Make a snapshot of the old dataset.**

+   The places snapshot should include all private data, invisible data, and submissions on each place.
+First, navigate to */api/v2/<old-owner>/datasets/<old-slug>/places/snapshots?include_private&include_invisible&include_submissions&new*.
+   Next, remove the *new* parameter from the URL and wait until the snapshot is ready (until the status is `'success'`).
+When it is done, copy the given URL.

+4. **Load the old data into the new dataset.**

+   Navigate to */api/v2/<owner>/datasets/<slug>* and paste the URL from step
+   #3 in to the *Load from URL* field.
+Click **PUT** and the data should begin
+   to load.
+You won't see the results until the data has completed.
+It may take a while. **Note** that it will note all data as new data; i.e., if you do step #4 twice, it may load twice as many points as you expect.
+So **do not retry** unless you know something went wrong.
+You can check whether something went wrong by inspecting the server logs (not ideal, I know).